thomaspriv/publicrepo/README.md

-## publicrepo
+# publicrepo
-Several scripts I created
+These scripts where created by combining several snippets I found online.